Restructuring and insolvency in Bermuda: overview

-MVLs and CVLs require the shareholders of the company to approve the liquidation by a simple majority vote (unless the company's bye-laws specifically provide otherwise).
+Consents and approvals.
+In a voluntary liquidation, shareholders of the company approve the liquidation by a simple majority vote (unless the company's bye-laws specifically provide otherwise).
 In a CVL, a creditors' meeting must be held within 24 hours of the shareholders' resolution.
 At that meeting, a majority by value of the creditors present and voting appoint the liquidator and may also appoint a committee of inspection and fix the liquidator's remuneration.

 Supervision and control.
-Once proceedings have started, the court may appoint a provisional liquidator (see Question 10, Authority/supervision).
-After a winding-up order is made, in both voluntary and compulsory liquidation a liquidator is appointed (usually at the first creditors' meeting) to conduct the liquidation.
-In an MVL the liquidator conducts the liquidation for the benefit of shareholders, and in a CVL for the benefit of the creditors.
-Once in office, a liquidator is empowered to sell the company's assets without approval of the court or the creditors.
+Once proceedings have started, and prior to the making of a winding up order, the court may appoint a provisional liquidator (see Question 11).
+After a winding-up order is made, in both voluntary and compulsory liquidations a liquidator is appointed (usually at the first creditors' meeting) to conduct the liquidation.
+In an MVL, the liquidator conducts the liquidation for the benefit of shareholders, and in a CVL for the benefit of the creditors.
+Once appointed, a liquidator, with the sanction of either the court or the committee of inspection, has wide powers in respect of the company and is empowered to, among other things, sell the company's assets without approval of the court or the creditors.
 If appointed, a committee of inspection, which represents the interests of the creditors and contributors, will provide directions to the liquidator in relation to the administration of the assets of the company and their distribution among creditors.

 Protection from creditors.
 In a compulsory liquidation, once a winding-up order is made or a provisional liquidator appointed, an automatic stay prohibits creditor action.
 Secured creditors, however, are still entitled to enforce their security (see Question 2).

-The automatic stay does not apply in voluntary liquidation.
-However, the court can consider a liquidator application to grant a stay of creditor action from the date of the shareholders' resolution, which is when the MVL or CVL is deemed to commence (see above, Initiation).
+The automatic stay does not apply in a voluntary liquidation.
+However, the court can consider a liquidator's application to grant a stay of creditor action from the date of the shareholders' resolution, which is when the MVL or CVL is deemed to commence (see above, Initiation).

 Length of procedure.
-A compulsory liquidation or CVL's duration depends on the complexity of the company's affairs and the nature of its debts and assets.
-An MVL typically takes between eight to 12 weeks.
+A compulsory liquidation or CVLs duration depends on the complexity of the company's affairs and the nature of its debts and assets.
+An MVL is typically concluded in eight to 12 weeks.

 Conclusion.
-Both liquidation processes involve the liquidator taking over the company's management.
-In voluntary liquidation, an MVL is basically an administrative process that involves repaying all creditors and distributing any remaining assets to the shareholders.
+In both an involuntary and voluntary liquidation, the liquidator takes over the company's management.
+An MVL is basically an administrative process that involves repaying all creditors and distributing any remaining assets to the shareholders.
 A CVL is a creditor-driven process.

 provide an account of the liquidation with that notice.